 Focus for the future

-As we move forward with our research, we hope 2017 will see us capture new crocodiles to provide additional data for the project and recapture crocodiles we’ve been following for the past 3-6 years.
+As we move forward with our research, we hope to capture new crocodiles and provide additional data for the project.
+Our goal is to also recapture crocodiles we’ve been following for the past several years.
 From recapturing crocodiles that have been tagged and living in the river, we’re able to ascertain diet, examine environmental drivers for movement and behavioural patterns of individual crocodiles with a focus on temperature, and deploy satellite-dive transmitters to look at long-scale movements and diving behaviour.

 We also aim to continue our research with other predatory species living in the river, which involves deploying acoustic tags in animals such as bull sharks, whip-tail rays, golden catfish, spear-tooth sharks and barramundi.
-We aim to eventually track over 230 animals in the river, and this will allow us to monitor them for the next 7-10 years.
+We aim to eventually track over 230 animals in the river, and this will allow us to monitor them for the next decade.

-We are honoured to be working with the Eskitis Institute, a drug discovery research centre at Griffith University, who been collecting plants from the Reserve over the past two years on an ongoing basis to study for life-saving medical research.
+We are honoured to be working with the Eskitis Institute, a drug discovery research centre at Griffith University, who been collecting plants from the Reserve over the last few years on an ongoing basis to study for life-saving medical research.
 Additionally, this year we have implemented an exciting expedition program which will see photography and conservation enthusiasts travel to the Reserve to learn from our experts this August.

 Educating local communities